Placer County Domestic Violence Lawyer

 Domestic Violence is a crime committed against someone who has a particular relationship with you, such as a spouse or someone with whom you have a dating relationship.

 Prosecutors will often proceed with the case even if the accuser changes their story or decides not to press charges.
 Regardless of what happened, it is essential that a skilled Placer County domestic violence lawyer present your side of the story to the court.
-At Leupp & Woodall, our decades of experience have taught us that the earlier we begin to work on a case, the better.
-We may even be able to make a persuasive case to prosecutors before they file charges.
+At Leupp & Woodall, Attorney Woodall's decades of experience has taught him that the earlier he begins to work on a case, the better.
+He may even be able to make a persuasive case to prosecutors before they file charges.

 A domestic violence conviction can sever relationships with those you love most.
 For a vigorous defense, contact us at (530) 836-5062 today.